-- Observation 3: Rate of Change of Frequency (ROCOF) is one measure of the health of a power system and is very sensitive to the amount of inertia.
-With the increasing number of IBRs replacing traditional synchronous generators, the subsequent reduction in system inertia is likely to increase ROCOF, and the faster that frequency declines after the loss of generation, the more load is at risk of being shed due to underfrequency conditions. - Recommendation 3: The UFLSWG should begin monitoring ROCOF in the Western Interconnection for any trends.
+• Observation 3: Rate of Change of Frequency (ROCOF) is one measure of the health of a power system and is very sensitive to the amount of inertia.
+With the increasing number of IBRs replacing traditional synchronous generators, the subsequent reduction in system inertia is likely to increase ROCOF.
+The faster that frequency declines after the loss of generation, the more load is at risk of being shed due to underfrequency conditions.
+It was also observed that when the amount of generation lost far exceeds the frequency responsive generation, ROCOF remains relatively unchanged.
+However, the initial frequency response within 0.1 seconds of disturbance does improve when there is significant penetration of frequency-responsive GFM inverter technology in the system.